 The collective subconscious is also a way to feel connected, instead of separated, from others in the world.
 We might come from different places and viewpoints.
 But we all long for a mother, feel fear when we think of death, and seek out heroes.
 And we all dream in archetypes at night.

-In conclusion, the collective subconscious guides us to self-fulfillment, thus one should strive to bring themselves into harmony with it.
+In conclusion, collective subconscious guides us to self-fulfillment, thus one should strive to bring themselves into harmony with it.

 Let’s download this useful app “REPROGRAM SUBCONSCIOUS MIND” to understand more, and begin to control your subconscious for a better life.